 Making a request

-Please feel free to contact the FOI Coordinator for advice or assistance before submitting a formal request:
+You can contact the FOI Officer for advice or assistance before submitting a formal request to email@example.com.

-Requests must clearly identify that they are made under the FOI Act and be accompanied by the requisite application fee of $27.90.
+Please clearly identify that your request is made under the FOI Act and pay the application fee of $28.40.
 Fees may be waived or reduced in circumstances of financial hardship.
-Applications for waiver should be directed, in the first instance, to the FOI Coordinator.

-Complete a Freedom of Information (FOI) application request to ensure that we have the necessary information to process your request.
+Complete a Freedom of Information application form to ensure that we have the necessary information to process your request.

 Formal requests for access to documents in the University's possession should be made in writing to:

 PO Box 14428

 Melbourne, Victoria 8001